What is Social Security?

 How can I locate a lawyer to assist me?

-If you do wish to consult with a lawyer about a problem with Social Security, and you do not know a lawyer or know how to locate one to assist you, you may contact the State Bar’s Lawyer Referral for the Elderly program toll free: (800) 876-6657 or in Albuquerque: 797-6005 for residents age 55 and older.
+If you do wish to consult with a lawyer about a problem with Social Security, and you do not know a lawyer or know how to locate one to assist you, you may contact the State Bar’s Legal Resources for the Elderly Program toll free: (800) 876-6657 or in Albuquerque: 797-6005 for residents age 55 and older.
 For residents below age 55 you may contact the State Bar’s general referral program toll free: (800) 876-6227 or in Albuquerque 797-6066.

 Special Note - This information has been issued to inform and not to advise.
 It is based on New Mexico law in effect at the time of writing.
 The statements are general and individual facts in any given situation may alter their application or involve other laws not referred to here.
 You should always seek advice from an attorney if any questions arise.
 This document is intended as a public service and is not an endorsement of any attorney or law firm.